TurboTax Review for 2021

 - Costs More Than Other Services: There’s not a whole lot to complain about with TurboTax—other than the costs.
 Simply put, TurboTax’s wide array of features and premier technology comes at a premium.
 Most people will wind up springing for the Deluxe plan—meaning you’ll pay at least $59.99 to file your taxes.
 Other providers — such as FreeTaxUSA — offer most of the services that come with TurboTax’s Deluxe, Premier and Self-Employed products for free.

 So is TurboTax Right for You?

 If you’re looking for a one-stop tax shop that can handle almost any type of tax situation, TurboTax is probably a good choice.
-If you’d like the ability to speak with a real customer support agent or would like the added peace of mind of working with a certified CPA—and you don’t want to meet someone in person—TurboTax is still probably the right choice.
+If you’d like the ability to speak with a real customer support agent or would like the added peace of mind of working with a certified tax expert —and you don’t want to meet someone in person— TurboTax is still probably the right choice.

 On the other hand, if you’re looking to save as much money as possible, you might want to look into one of the other free online tax preparation services, such as FreeTaxUSA.
 Further, if you want to itemize deductions or deduct mortgage interest or property taxes without paying for an online tax filing service, TurboTax likely isn’t for you.